Frank Luther

-Frank Luther (born Francis Luther Crow, August 4, 1899 – November 16, 1980) was an American country music singer, dance band vocalist, playwright, songwriter and pianist.
+Frank Luther (born Francis Luther Crow, August 4, 1899 – November 16, 1980), also known as Bud Billings, was an American country music singer, dance band vocalist, playwright, songwriter and pianist.

 Early life

 Born on a farm near Lakin, Kansas, 40 miles from the Colorado border, he was raised on a farm near Hutchinson, Kansas, where his father, William R. Crow, and mother, Gertrude Phillips Crow, dealt in livestock and trotting horses.
 He began to study piano at age six, improvising his own music when repetitious exercises bored him, and began vocal instruction at 13.

 When he was 16, he toured the Midwest as tenor with a quartet called The Meistersingers.
 He began studying at the University of Kansas, but attended a revival meeting conducted by evangelist Jesse Kellems and accepted an offer to become his musical director.
 During a subsequent stop in Iola, Kansas, Crow was ordained, despite his never having studied for the ministry.